localstack/localstack.github.io/content/blog/2023-11-16-announcing-localstack-30-general-availability/index.md

 ### New ElastiCache provider

-We have introduced a **new ElastiCache provider** with better parity with AWS and resolves issues around the Redis cluster management in the previous provider.
+We have introduced a **new ElastiCache provider** with significantly improved AWS parity and resolving issues around the Redis cluster management in the previous provider.
 The new provider implements a dedicated Redis control plane to manage Redis instances in non-cluster mode and cluster mode.
 The new provider will be extended in the future to test automatic failover, snapshotting, scaling replication groups, and more features.

 These latest enhancements mark a significant step forward in our commitment to delivering a more robust and fine-tuned ElastiCache provider.
 The old ElastiCache provider is temporarily available in LocalStack v3 using `PROVIDER_OVERRIDE_ELASTICACHE=legacy` but we highly recommend migrating as soon as possible since we will drop support for this in LocalStack v4.

 ### New features for Chaos Engineering

 Chaos engineering is a practice focused on improving system resilience by intentionally introducing disruptions.
-To support this, we're introducing a new **Chaos Engineering** dashboard in the LocalStack Web Application.
+To support this, we're introducing a new **Chaos Engineering** dashboard in the LocalStack [Web Application](https://app.localstack.cloud).
 This feature allows users to conduct fault injection experiments within their application stack.
 The dashboard offers various Fault Injection Simulator (FIS) experiment options, such as:

 - Disrupt a percentage of all incoming requests and return 500 errors instead.
 - Disrupt a percentage of requests made against a specific region.